luisvinatea/ChasquiFX/README.md

 ## API Key Setup

-ChasquiFX uses SerpAPI to fetch real flight data.
-To enable this functionality:
+ChasquiFX uses several external APIs:

+### SerpAPI for Google Finance Data (Forex)

+ChasquiFX now uses Google Finance via SerpAPI to fetch currency exchange rates, which provides more reliable data compared to the previous Yahoo Finance implementation.

 1. Sign up for a SerpAPI account at [https://serpapi.com/](https://serpapi.com/)
 2. Get your API key from your SerpAPI dashboard